dojot/ansible-dojot/docs/vars.md

 * *dojot_zk_server_port*: Port exposed by Zookeeper for server access.
 Defaults to **2888**.
 * *dojot_zk_election_port*: Port exposed by Zookeeper for cluster election.
 Defaults to **3888**.
 * *dojot_zk_cluster_size*: Inital cluster size for deploying Zookeeper.
 Defaults to **1**.
-* *dojot_zk_persistent_volumes*: Defines whether ot not the Zookeeper services will use persistent volumes, this should be supported by the kubernetes setup.
-Defaults to **false**.
 * *dojot_zk_volume_size*: Size of the persistent volume created for the Zookeeper service.
 Defaults to **1G**.

 ### - PostgreSQL